 The Bank also provides checking account services, as well as savings and time deposit services such as certificates of deposits.
-In addition, ATM's (automated teller machines) are provided at most branch locations along with other independent locations including major employers and hospitals in the market area.
-The Bank has custodial services for IRA's (Individual Retirement Accounts) and HSA's (Health Savings Accounts).
+In addition, Automated Teller Machines (ATMs) are provided at most branch locations along with other independent locations in the market area.
+The Bank has custodial services for Individual Retirement Accounts (IRAs) and Health Savings Accounts (HSAs).
 The Bank provides on-line banking access for consumer and business customers.
-For consumers, this includes bill-pay and on-line statement opportunities.
-For business customers, it provides the option of electronic transaction origination such as wire and ACH file transmittal.
-In addition, the Bank offers remote deposit capture or electronic deposit processing.
+For consumers, this includes bill-pay, on-line statement opportunities and mobile banking.
+For business customers, it provides the option of electronic transaction origination such as wire and Automated Clearing House (ACH) file transmittal.
+In addition, the Bank offers remote deposit capture or electronic deposit processing and merchant credit card services.
 Mobile banking was added in 2012 and has been widely accepted and used by consumers.

-In recent years, an expansion of services and products to prevent or identify fraud has been offered to both consumer and commercial account holders.
+Over the past couple of years, the Bank has updated its consumer offerings with "Secure" and "Pure" checking in 2014 and with KASASA Cash Back in 2015.
+During the second quarter 2017, new business checking products were announced and existing business accounts were converted to one of three new products, Business Essential, Edge or Elite.
+The new products provided customers with new options to bundle services and for the Bank to utilize the full relationship to determine pricing.
+This was the next step of implementation for the Bank's "earn to free" strategic initiative.
+Upgrades to our digital products and services continue to occur in both retail and business lines.

-The Bank's underwriting policies, exercised through established procedures, facilitate operating in a safe and sound manner in accordance with supervisory and regulatory guidance.
-Within this sphere of safety and soundness, the Bank's practice has been to avoid promoting innovative, unproven credit products which may not be in the best interest of the Bank or its customers.
-The Bank does offer a hybrid loan.
-Hybrid loans are loans that start as a fixed rate mortgage but after a set number of years automatically adjust to an adjustable rate mortgage.
+The Bank has established underwriting policies and procedures which facilitate operating in a safe and sound manner in accordance with supervisory and regulatory guidance.
+Within this sphere of safety and soundness, the Bank's practice has been to not promote innovative, unproven credit products which may not be in the best interest of the Bank or its customers.
+The Bank does offer a hybrid mortgage loan.
+Hybrid loans are loans that start out as a fixed rate mortgage but after a set number of years automatically adjust to an adjustable rate mortgage.
 The Bank offers a three year fixed rate mortgage after which the interest rate will adjust annually.
 The majority of the Bank's adjustable rate mortgages are of this type.
 In order to offer longer term fixed rate mortgages, the Bank does participate in the Freddie Mac, Farmer Mac and Small Business Lending programs.
-The Bank also retains the servicing on these partially or 100% sold loans.
-In order for the customer to participate in these programs, they must meet the requirements established by these agencies.
-The Bank's policies focus on initiating mainly qualified mortgages.
+The Bank also normally retains the servicing rights on these partially or 100% sold loans.
+In order for the customer to participate in these programs they must meet the requirements established by those agencies.
+In addition, the Bank does sell some of its longer term fixed rate agricultural mortgages into the secondary market with the aid of a broker.